faithvoid/script.alexandria/README.md

 ![3](screenshots/3.bmp)

 ## How To Use:
-- Enter collection URL into the "COLLECTION_URL" part of default.py
+- Enter Internet Archive collection URL into the "COLLECTION_URL" part of default.py
 - Copy "default.py" to a folder in Q:/scripts (ideally Q:/scripts/Alexandria)
 - Create a "Downloads" folder in F:/
 - Run the script and enjoy!